Written by James P. Barker.

 In one particular scene when Kate asks Alejandro if there’s anything she should know, she’s told “You’re asking me how a watch works.
 For now, just keep an eye on the time.”
 Kate, and subsequently the audience, are kept in the dark as to what’s really going on.
 She finds herself a fish out of water having been thrust into situations she readily admits she’s ill-prepared for – and a reality that’s exploited, along with her eagerness/willingness to volunteer, in order to get those responsible for the events in the opening sequence.

-This, however, is not how Kate operates, her core values set up concisely in the opening scenes.
+This, however, is not how Kate operates, her core values are set up concisely in the opening scenes.
 Asked what should be said when she’s told the US Attorney wants a statement regarding the raid and horrendous discovery of bodies, Kate replies “The truth.”
 In the following scene, she and Reggie sit like a couple of delinquents waiting outside the principal’s office as their boss, Victor Garber (David Jennings) discusses options behind closed doors.
 “You did this by the book?”
 Reggie asks to which she replies, “Of course.”
 In assembling a team to go forth, Matt sees Kate as “a (by-the-book) thumper,” but Reggie, with his stellar record and law degree, as a liability when he retorts “No lawyers on this one.”

-This sets up the clashing perspectives as Kate refuses to accept any other modus operandi other than standard procedures and protocols, always doing things by the book despite, as her superior gets her to acknowledge, there being little to no evidence of success on the streets as a result of such idealism.
+This sets up the clashing perspectives as Kate refuses to accept any other modus operandi other than standard procedures and protocols, always doing things by the book despite, as her superior gets her to acknowledge, there is little to no evidence of success on the streets as a result of such idealism.
 “So if your fear is operating outside of the bounds,” Garber tells her, “you’re not.
 The boundary has been moved.”

 Great storytelling finds conflict on multiple levels, never confining it to a simple protagonist vs. antagonist context, and Sicario is no different.
 In fact, much of the conflict which occurs is between members attempting to operate together on the same team.
-Very little of the story actually deals directly with antagonistic forces (more so the effects of) which is apropos considering the film plays out as a mystery-thriller.
+Very little of the story actually deals directly with antagonistic forces (more so the effects of) which are apropos considering the film plays out as a mystery-thriller.

 The real conflict comes from Matt/Alejandro’s perspective that refuses to accept doing things “within bounds” as the only means of achieving the objective.
 Matt attempts to get Kate to understand when he says “you’re giving us the opportunity to shake the tree and create chaos,” noting how things are changing when he adds “This is the future, Kate!”
 As such, the by-the-book approach she evaluates everything against is problematic to what the clandestine operation is really trying to accomplish.
 Their inability to be open without exposing ulterior motives furthers that conflict and creates doubt – particularly when Matt/Alejandro use understatement as a form of denying her the truth, giving her just enough information that she continues to go along (“We’re going to the El Paso ‘area’,” for example, understating the fact they’re actually going across the border into Juarez.)